 - What styles do writers and artists use?

 Where would you walk around the city center to discover the best street art Málaga?

-To us and many other travellers, the best way to discover a city is by walking, taking the streets not everyone has taken before.
+To us and many other travellers, the best way to discover a city is by Walking Tours in Malaga, taking the streets not everyone has taken before.

 Besides amazing tapas bar-chiringuitos, way awesome art scene and museums, Feria de Málaga topped with non-stop partying, Málaga offers a very cool graffiti scene for the ones who are curious enough.